pulibrary/parallelogram/README.md

 ### Configuration

-First of all, please note that depending on your Alma configuration, your administrator may need to enable Cloud Apps for your and allow access to the Paraallelogram app.
+First of all, please note that depending on your Alma configuration, your administrator may need to enable Cloud Apps for you and allow access to the Parallelogram app.
 As you follow the steps below, if you do not see the Cloud Apps menu or an option for Parallelogram in that menu, contact your administrator and request that they enable Alma Cloud Apps, as described in the following documentation from Ex Libris:

 https://knowledge.exlibrisgroup.com/Alma/Product_Documentation/010Alma_Online_Help_(English)/050Administration/050Configuring_General_Alma_Functions/Configuring_Cloud_Apps